 Mesa's Career Technical Education (CTE) programs specialize in modern technologies, technical skills, and applied sciences in more than 30 high-demand fields.
-Students benefit from hands-on, project-based learning environments.
-Courses are taught by top professors in real-world environments equipped with current, industry-specific technology, tools, equipment and intense curriculum.
-The purpose of the Strong Workforce Committee is to provide guidance and support to the San Diego Mesa College CTE programs, which will allow for the unprecedented opportunity to strengthen the role of San Diego Mesa College CTE programs in the regional economy and significantly improve the ability of San Diego Mesa College CTE programs to prepare our students for employment.
-This will be accomplished through the collaborative efforts of CTE faculty, administration, and classified professionals and the support of Strong Workforce funding.
-Specifically, this funding will allow San Diego Mesa College to:
+Students benefit from hands-on, projectbased learning environments.
+Courses are taught by top professors in real-world environments, equipped with current, industry-specific technology, tools, equipment and intense curriculum.
+The purpose of the Strong Workforce Committee is to provide guidance and support to the San Diego Mesa College CTE programs, which will allow for the unprecedented opportunity to strengthen the role of Mesa College CTE programs in the regional economy and significantly improve the ability of Mesa College CTE programs to prepare our students for employment.
+This is accomplished through the collaborative efforts of CTE faculty, administration, and classified professionals and the support of Strong Workforce funding.
+Specifically, this funding will allow Mesa College to:

-- Build capacity to serve more students in deeper ways through CTE - Revitalize and innovate existing CTE courses, programs and degrees - Invest in new courses, programs, certificates, degrees and transfer pathways - Improve work-based and competency-based learning, employment connections and earnings for San Diego Mesa College CTE students and completers - Deepen work with the workforce development infrastructure of Workforce Development Boards (WDBs), community based organizations, labor, employers and industry associations www.sdmesa.edu/about-mesa/institutional-effectiveness/institutional-research/
+- Build capacity to serve more students in deeper ways through CTE - Revitalize and innovate existing CTE courses, programs and degrees - Invest in new courses, programs, certificates, degrees and transfer pathways - Improve work-based and competency-based learning, employment connections and earnings for San Diego Mesa College CTE students and completers - Deepen work with the workforce development infrastructure of Workforce Development Boards (WDBs), community-based organizations, labor, employers and industry associations www.sdmesa.edu/about-mesa/institutional-effectiveness/institutional-research/ the Leading College of Equity and Excellence...by inspiring a culture of equity-minded action research, reflection, and inquiry.
+We look forward to collaborating with faculty, classified professionals and administrators across campus to make data more accessible, meaningful, and equity-minded.
+Throughout the 2019/20 academic year, we continue to launch new tools and trainings as well as update our website with self-service tools to inform practice, policy, and dialogue as the College continues towards equity and excellence.